ProcessMaker/pmio-examples/README.md

 ## How to create and launch a new process

-Executing this code snippet will create a new Process
+Executing code snippet below creates a new Process

 ```php
     /** @var ProcessAttributes $processAttr */